cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/03-integration.md

 Or alternatively the parameter can be updated via a governance proposal (see at the bottom of section [`Creating clients`](../01-developer-guide/09-setup.md#creating-clients) for an example of how to do this).

-### Adding Snapshot support
+## Adding snapshot support

 In order to use the `08-wasm` module chains are required to register the `WasmSnapshotter` extension in the snapshot manager.
 This snapshotter takes care of persisting the external state, in the form of contract code, of the Wasm VM instance to disk when the chain is snapshotted.